swapnilAx/DevOps-Projects/ansible-projects/auto-webapp-deployment/README.md

 ansible-playbook deploy_webapp.yml
 ```
 If the command executed successfully you will see the output like below

 <img src="assets/images/deploy-webapp.png">

 Now that our health care web application has been deployed successfully, you can access it using the public ip of the two servers or click on open address option in the AWS instances dashboard.
 You will see that our health care web application has been deployed succesfully.

 **OUTPUT**

 <img src="assets/images/server-1-webapp.png">
 <img src="assets/images/server-2-webapp.png">

-# Congratulations 🎉🎉 You have successfully deployed a sample health care web application.
+# Congratulations 🎉🎉 You have successfully deployed a sample health care web application using ansible.